Sporting Highs and Lows - Episode Two with Chris Wood

 In the second episode, host Luke Sutton speaks to cricketer Chris Wood about the gambling addiction he developed while playing professional cricket, causing disruption to his relationships, self-esteem and finances for over a decade.

 You can also subscribe on your preferred podcast channel:

 Unlike many other sports players who have talked about mental health issues after retiring, Chris is still playing, which Luke acknowledges as even more admirable in its bravery.
 Priory Addictions Therapist, Pamela Roberts, joins them to discuss how the sports industry can all too often drive players into issues with mental health, if they don’t have proper support.

 “Like all the bricks in my rucksack for so long were getting taken out”

 Chris told the world about his addiction earlier this year.
 He now feels that making the announcement was one of the most uplifting things he ever did, after battling his gambling issues for 11 years.
-He says that after the addiction took over his whole life, he’s grateful to now have had gambling treatment and be in a position in recovery to feel comfortable sharing his experience with others, who may be suffering like he did.
+He says that after the addiction took over his whole life, he’s grateful to now have had gambling addiction treatment and be in a position in recovery to feel comfortable sharing his experience with others, who may be suffering like he did.

 Chris understood that there can be judgement in society, but the reception to his admission was much better than he expected.
 Most importantly, he says he was finally at a place where he could move on and ‘be comfortable with me’.